Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Now that you know what to geld, you're probably still asking why you should geld.
 The simple answer is that there are numerous benefits to gelding which will result in your horse having a longer and more successful racing career, thus earning you more points and money!

 Gelding your horse will have a chance to increase:

 •Peak (if not already 100%)

 Geldings are also easier to train overall, maxing out their base stats, Courage, and Consistency more quickly.
 If a gelding is not yet saddle trained, they'll learn basic riding skills faster as well.

-Appendix geldings are exempt from normal Appendix restrictions, meaning they may enter series races without meeting normal requirements.
+Stock geldings are exempt from series restrictions, meaning Appendix geldings and solid paint geldings may enter series races.